GrahamDumpleton/mod_wsgi/docs/user-guides/subscribing-to-events.rst

    the supported hook point for adding application-level middleware at runtime.

+``server_pid``
+   Process ID of the Apache child worker that accepted the request, as an ``int``.
+In embedded mode this is the process the WSGI application is running in; in daemon mode it is the originating Apache child, distinct from the daemon process serving the request.

 ``request_start``
    Time Apache received the request, in seconds since the epoch.

-``application_start``
-   Time the worker thread is about to call the application callable, in seconds since the epoch.

 ``queue_start``
    Time Apache wrote the request onto the daemon socket, in